MEF-GIT/MEF-LSO-Sonata-SDK/documentation/productApi/order/MEF W123 - LSO Cantata and LSO Sonata Product Order Management API - Developer Guide.md

 In this case, the Charges are identified as a result of a Modify Product Order Item Completion Date request.
 The model and states have been described earlier.
-The sequence diagram below presents a Charge use case together with a context of the Use Case 5a: Modify Product Order Item Requested Delivery Date (Expedite Indicator) Request - setting the `expediteIndicator` to `true` [see section 6.5](#65-use-case-5-modify-product-order-item-requested-delivery-date).
+The sequence diagram below presents a Charge use case together with a context of the Use Case 5a: Modify Expedite Indicator - setting the `expediteIndicator` to `true`
+[see section 6.5](#65-use-case-5-modify-product-order-item-requested-delivery-date).

 ![Figure 26.
 Use case 11b](media/useCase11bChargeModify.png)